open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 ![foo](/assets/img/UserguideFig2.png "Load a configuration")

 A typical configuration folder will contain simulation models (FMUs) and configuration files.
-Connections between models and initialization values are configured through the files "OspSystemStructure.xml" or "SystemStructure.ssd".
+Connections between models and initialization values are configured through the files `OspSystemStructure.xml` or `SystemStructure.ssd`.
-If your configuration directory contains both ("OspSystemStructure.xml" and a "SystemStructure.ssd"), the .xml file will be prioritized.
+If your configuration directory contains both (`OspSystemStructure.xml` and a `SystemStructure.ssd`), the .xml file will be prioritized.
-If you would like to load your simulation with the connections as defined on the "SystemStructure.ssd" file, include it in the path (Example: C:\cosim-demos\dp-ship\SystemStructure.ssd)
+If you would like to load your simulation with the connections as defined on the `SystemStructure.ssd` file, include it in the path (Example: C:\cosim-demos\dp-ship\SystemStructure.ssd)

 [back to top](./user-guide#user-guide)